-And even if you don’t have or want to use a computer; all those memories?
+And even if you don’t have or want to use a computer, all those memories?
 You’ve still got ’em.
 They’re in that computer housed in your skull!

 The last point I want to make it this: have FUN.
-This is supposed to be something interesting, new and hilarious.
+This is supposed to be something interesting, new, and hilarious.
 Invite people you like being around, read from old journals and pass around old photos one last time before they go in the shredder.
-It can be an intense situation, and there’s really not much point to doing this instead of just shredding your old files by yourself (you probably don’t want to just throw it all away either way, because of identity theft) unless you have a good time doing it.
+It can be an intense situation, and there’s really not much point to doing this over just shredding your old files by yourself (you probably don’t want to just throw it all away either way, because of identity theft) unless you have a good time doing it.